ThePetriGroup/Petri/PROTOCOL.md

 ## Further notes

-In case complex data transfers will be needed, there will still be the option to use text messages with the opening brace `{` as the first character as vessels for the transfer of JSON-encoded messages.
+In case complex data transfers will be needed, there is still the option of using text messages with the opening brace `{` as the first character as vessels for the transfer of JSON-encoded messages.